 Consider replacing an old appliance with a new, more efficient one.
 With new appliance models rolling out in January, you can get a great deal on last year’s model.
 Use Sense to figure out your current energy usage and compare it to energy ratings of new models.
 Do the math to figure out if it makes sense to upgrade.

 See what’s trending

-Use the Trends feature in the Sense app to see your weekly, monthly and annual usage.
+Use the Dashboard feature in the Sense app to see your weekly, monthly, and annual usage.
 Look at the device summaries to understand how much electricity each device is using and how it contributes to your whole energy footprint.
 Now look for ways to cut back.
 For instance, is a dehumidifier or pool pump running all the time?
 Maybe it could be turned down or off, especially in the off season.

 Also, if you haven’t entered your utility rate into Sense, take the time to do it now so you can plan more carefully.
 Some utilities and municipalities charge different rates depending on the time of year.
 Check your latest electric bill to make sure it matches the amount in the “Settings” screen of your Sense app.

 Set monthly goals

 Setting goals for your energy usage will make your monthly bills more predictable and affordable.
 So make a New Year’s resolution to set goals in Sense.
 Look back at your energy usage and utility costs in 2018 and set an achievable monthly goal for 2019.
 For instance, you can aim to reduce your energy by 10%.
 Sense will notify you if you are trending to exceed your goal, so you can adjust your habits — there are always more ways to save energy, whether it’s remembering to turn things off, updating lighting, setting low power modes or using smart plugs and power strips.